Cinnamon Apple Cranberry Pancakes

 - 1 tablespoon butter or Earth Balance, melted

 - 1 apple (thinly sliced)

 - Mix dry ingredients (flour, sugar, salt, cinnamon, baking powder and soda) in large bowl.

-- Flip, cook and be patient!
+- Place cranberries and apple slices on top.
+Flip, cook and be patient!
 Don’t pat down the pancake, as this will cause all the air and fluffiness to be lost!
 And then you might cry…

 Make Jenna’s (from Eat Live Run) Orange Cranberry Walnut Bread: